catalyst-cooperative/resume-pandoc/src/ella-belfer.md

 Research Assistant
 : May 2016 - Aug 2018

-- Wrote and conducted background research for IPCC Special Report on 1.5°C and UNEP Adaptation Gap report, with a focus on vulnerability assessments to inform climate change adaptation planning.
+- Wrote and conducted background research for IPCC Special Report on 1.5\textdegree C and UNEP Adaptation Gap report, with a focus on vulnerability assessments to inform climate change adaptation planning.
 - Developed methodology to conduct topic modeling analysis of state adaptation policies, writing and publishing manuscript for non-technical audience.
 - Provided ongoing editorial support for journal articles, grant proposals, and public communications for the CCARG lab.